pscripps/alpr-navigator/README.md

 ## States with enacted statutes

-25 states plus DC (DC's statute exists but is unfunded and not yet effective).
-The remaining states have no ALPR-specific law — general privacy obligations apply.
+23 states plus DC (DC's statute exists but is unfunded and not yet effective).
+The remaining states have no ALPR-specific law — other obligations may apply to license plate data, however.

 ## Running locally